 #1 look around for accommodation

 With the abundance of hostel-booking websites, you could easily have reservations for the next month of your travels.
 However, we often find the best deals after we wander around the town.
 Remember that not all hostels have their own website, you can often get a better deal if you just turn up and that just because it is in the Lonely Planet, doesn't mean the hostel is any good!
+You can also sign-up to Couchurfing - read our beginner's guide to the community here.

 #2 choose a hostel with a kitchen

 Although we have found some unbelievably cheap eats on our travels, it is almost always more economical to cook your own meals, or aim for at least one hostel-cooked dining experience per day.
 Over-cooked pasta and watery sauce may get awfully boring after the third time that week but with a little imagination it IS possible to eat well and enjoy it.
+Our secret?
+Make your own spice box and bring it everywhere!

 #3 skip the tour group and arrange your own activities.